-HMD Global - the company that's revived the Nokia name on smartphones – has so far unleashed a handful of entry-level and mid-range phones, like the Nokia 5, but higher-end handsets are likely to launch before the year is out, including one known as the Nokia 9, which could be positioned to compete with the likes of the Samsung Galaxy S8 and iPhone 8.
+HMD Global - the company that's revived the Nokia name on smartphones – has so far otherwise unleashed a handful of entry-level and mid-range phones, like the Nokia 3.1 Plus, Nokia 5.1, Nokia 7.1 and Nokia 8.1.

-We’re already starting to hear rumors about it, all of which you’ll find below along with our expert analysis, and as soon as we hear anything new we'll add it to this article.
+You'll find all the latest Nokia 9 leaks, news and rumors below, along with our expert analysis, and as soon as we hear anything new we'll add it to this article.

 Cut to the chase

 - What is it?
-A Nokia Android flagship
+The new Nokia Android flagship

 - What will it cost?
 It will have a high-end price